IBM-Bluemix-Docs/containers/cs_security.md

       ```
       {: pre}

-  2. Allow outgoing network traffic from the source IP (such as the worker node) to the destination TCP/UDP port range 20000-32767 and port 443, and the following IP addresses and network groups.
+  2. Allow outgoing network traffic from the source _<each_worker_node_publicIP>_ to the destination TCP/UDP port range 20000-32767 and port 443, and the following IP addresses and network groups.
 If you have a corporate firewall that prevents your local machine from accessing public internet endpoints, do this step for both your source worker nodes and your local machine.
       - **Important**: You must allow outgoing traffic to port 443 for all of the locations within the region, to balance the load during the bootstrapping process.
 For example, if your cluster is in US South, you must allow traffic from port 443 to the IP addresses for all of the locations (dal10, dal12, and dal13).
       <p>
   <table summary="The first row in the table spans both columns.
 The rest of the rows should be read left to right, with the server location in column one and IP addresses to match in column two.">